haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_fixture-repo.md

  This node means that `customer_new_default` data set replaces `default` data set.

  Let's see a use case example.
-Assume that the Customer fixture in the Magento_Customer module has a repository with the `default` data set:
+Assume that the Customer fixture in the Magento_Customer模块 has a repository with the `default` data set:

   {%highlight xml%}